Twilio invests in adaptive communications platform Hyro – TechCrunch

 The company calls itself an adaptive communications platform, which essentially means that customers use plug-and-play tools to get information to end-users in a conversational way, whether that be voice or chat.
 It can integrate with contact centers, chatbots, SMS and other forms of communication.
 Essentially, Hyro targets information-heavy industries that often have to communicate with end-users.

-This type of scenario, in the words of cofounder Israel Krush, usually leads to a terrible experience for the end user and a costly, inefficient process for the organization.
+This type of scenario, in the words of co-founder Israel Krush, usually leads to a terrible experience for the end user and a costly, inefficient process for the organization.
 The problem was no more apparent than in the healthcare sector during the pandemic.
 End users would flood platforms for information regarding the virus, the vaccine, testing, etc., but ask those redundant questions in myriad ways.
 On the enterprise side, the answers to those questions were changing over time.

 Hyro allows these organizations to easily edit and change that information and deliver it to end users in an efficient way.
 But perhaps most importantly, Hyro scrapes information from the website to set up its own conversational tree, so the client doesn’t have to do a lot of heavy lifting up front.